 - Who are the guest speakers?

-- The Behind the Scenes tour includes some great additions such as guest speakers.
+- The Extended Insights Tour includes some great additions such as guest speakers.
 These are often people who have met or have worked with Frank Lloyd Wright himself and provide a first-hand experience of interacting with the famous architect.